aspiringsecurity/EthTransport/README.md

 ----

-Moralis: We are using the Medium Clone example to develop a dashboard and newsletter structure for recording the weekly minutes of the meeting.
-Please visit the module link: https://github.com/aspiringsecurity/EthTransport/tree/main/Medium-Meeting-Reports
+Moralis: Deployment URL: https://3gtivnurtulj.usemoralis.com:2053/server (to be deployed to moralis)

-Deployment URL: https://3gtivnurtulj.usemoralis.com:2053/server (to be deployed to moralis)
+Tron's BTTC blockchain: We are using DAOtooling for coordination with a social focus around community collaboration for road incidents and alarms using Tron DAO.
+Please visit https://github.com/seetadev/EtherMonitor/tree/main/zoracommunitymarketplace/tron-contracts

 Learning and Contributing in the Blockchain Eco-systems: